martinaraffaelli/step1_DeMarchRaffaelliTaddei/README.md

 This test uses rectangular matrices with negative random values (-10 to 0) to uncover problems related to negative numbers.

 ### Errors Detected
-Running the test cases many time, we've detected the errors that follow.
+Running the test cases many times, we detected the following errors.
-The generation of as many random values as possible inside the matrices was the most successfull strategy, that lead us to spot the greatest number of errors.
+Generating as many random values as possible inside the matrices was the most successful strategy, leading us to spot the greatest number of errors.
+The majority of errors were easy to spot, and with just one execution of the test, we were able to detect them.
+Other errors, such as Error 9, 15, and 19, were more difficult to find, and we had to run the code many times to spot them.

 - Error 1: Element-wise multiplication of ones detected!
 - Error 2: Matrix A contains the number 7!